open-telemetry/opentelemetry.io/content/en/docs/contributing/blog.md

 The [OpenTelemetry blog](/blog/) communicates new features, community reports, and any news that might be relevant to the OpenTelemetry community.
 This includes end users and developers.
-Anyone can write a blog post, read below what the requirements are.
+Anyone can write a blog post, read the following requirements to get started.

 ## Documentation or blog post?